 Students also consider ways in which mental wellbeing may be defined and conceptualised, including social and emotional wellbeing (SEWB) as a multidimensional and holistic framework to wellbeing.
 They explore the concept of mental wellbeing as a continuum and apply a biopsychosocial approach, as a scientific model, to understand specific phobia.
 They explore how mental wellbeing can be supported by considering the importance of biopsychosocial protective factors and cultural determinants as integral to the wellbeing of Aboriginal and Torres Strait Islander peoples.

-Unit 1 and 2

-Individual school decision on levels of achievement.

-Unit 3 and 4

-School-assessed coursework and an end- of-year examination.

 Unit 3 school-assessed coursework: 16%

 Unit 4 school-assessed coursework: 24%

 Units 3 and 4 examination: 60%

 VCE SYSTEMS ENGINEERING